-In our article, Preventing the 2021 U.S. Capitol attack, we assert that an otherwise well-intentioned 1972 political rule change has since made a significant vote weakening impact:
+In our article, Your vote does not matter as much as it should!, we assert that an otherwise well-intentioned 1972 political rule change has since made a significant vote weakening impact:

 "Resulting from the 1972 McGovern-Fraser Commission recommendations, the state primary and caucus candidate selection system replaced the party insider candidate selection process.
 This candidate selection change was intended to provide a more democratic candidate selection process.
 It also enabled an unanticipated and powerful incentive for political parties to reduce vote significance."